-In the event of a complaint as to a scheme participants' compliance of their own rules, procedures and agreements with applicable legislation, regulations or generic supervisory requirements a complainant PSP should refer such matter to the relevant competent authority.
+In the event of a complaint as to a scheme participants' compliance of their own rules, procedures and agreements with applicable legislation or regulations a complainant PSP should refer such matter to the relevant competent authority.
 The CAC - at its discretion - could also refer such matter to the relevant competent authority.
 Only issues of a scheme-wide importance shall be a matter for the CAC in respect of its investigations and possible sanctions in the event of a complaint.